sddevelopment-be/penguin-pragmatic-patterns/src/0_Intro/README.md

 But when going online, you will also see that if you put two developers in the same room, they will have three opinions on what the right way to do things is.

-Realizing it is somewhat contradictory to state there are too many opinions out there while writing an opinionated text, allow me to explain why I set about writing this entire thing.
+I realize the irony in writing an opinionated text, while also stating that there exist too many opinions out there.
+Still, allow me to explain why I set about writing this entire thing.
 The basic premise is: _I don't really care how you end up doing things_.
 If you find a way that works well for you, great!
 By all means, keep doing it.
-The goal here is to bundle snippets of ideas, practices, stories, and resources that have been valuable to me personally.
+I will aim to bundle snippets of ideas, practices, stories and resources that have proven valuable to me over the years.
 I strongly believe that we can only learn better ways of doing things by trying things out.
-And in order to try something, we must first realize it is there in the first place.
+If we want to try new things, we must first realize they exist.

 What you have in front of you is a collection of _"tales from the trenches", aimed at helping you stand on the shoulders of the giants that have come before us.
 Learn what worked, but more importantly: learn why it worked.
-If you come across a piece of advice that sounds like it might be applicable to you, try it out amd see what results you achieve with it.
+If you come across a piece of advice that sounds like it might apply to you, try it out amd see what results you achieve with it.
 When it did not work out as expected, figure out why it did not work.
 If you are feeling particularly charitable, share you newfound knowledge with your friends, coworkers, or the general public.